VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Introduction

-Regarding the training, there are two stages for VCGAN including single frame and video colorization, respectively.
-Since the total numbers and diversity of frames in the video datasets are much less than image datasets, we firstly use a large-scale image dataset ImageNet \cite{russakovsky2015imagenet} to train VCGAN.
+Regarding the optimization, we define a two-stage training schedule for VCGAN including single image and video colorization, respectively.
+Since the total numbers and the diversity of frames in the video datasets are much less than image datasets, we first use the large-scale image dataset ImageNet \cite{russakovsky2015imagenet} to train VCGAN.
 The first stage provides good initialization weights, which ensures VCGAN has plausible image colorization quality.
-Then at the second stage, it is optimized with both colorization and spatiotemporal smoothing objectives, using video datasets such as DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo}.
+Then, at the second stage, it is optimized with both colorization and spatiotemporal smoothing objectives using video datasets such as DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo}.
 In addition, we improve the temporal smoothness of colorized frames by enforcing an additional dense long-term loss at the second stage.
-It models the dense connections of each remote frame, which is beneficial for VCGAN to maintain color continuity for distant frames.
+It models the dense connections of every remote frame, which is beneficial for VCGAN to maintain the color continuity for distant frames.
+The adversarial training is used to enhance the color vividness.
 We evaluate the proposed VCGAN in terms of both image and video colorization quality on the benchmark datasets.
 Experimental results demonstrate that VCGAN can produce high-quality colorizations than the well-known methods.
 Some results produced by VCGAN are shown in Figure \ref{movie}.

 In general, there are three main contributions of this paper: